Vingithub93/MatchTest/README.md

 * Completion of the first level with validation of score
 * Completion of second level with validation of score
-* Reporting: Reports are generated and saved under "Automation/MatchMe/reports" folder
+* Reporting: Reports are generated and saved under "<MatchMe project-dir>/Automation/MatchMe/reports" folder
 * Screenshots: Screenshots are generated and saved under "Automation/MatchMe/screenshots" folder

 ## Setup